BioBoost/word-blaster-solution/README.md

 * Add a `title` to the `Menu` class.

 Do note that `UserIO` still knows about the `Menu` class and such.
 However, it does not know what items are in the menu class.

+### Step 23 - Depending on Difficulty

+At the moment quitte a lot of things are depending on the difficulty.
+While there is no real way around this we can however change `Difficulty` to become a class instead of just an enum.
+That way we can move some small code parts into the `Difficulty` class.